-- For traditional, 100% in-person courses, only days of actual student-teacher contact may be used as attendance days for the purposes of showing that the attendance requirements have been met. - For elementary home-school students receiving educational services at a district school, if the student attends after attendance has been taken for the day (e.g., the student comes in for afternoon "specials" and attendance is only taken in the morning), the district may need to collect additional attendance documentation for the student. - Individual Student Schedule - For all home-school students, including elementary home-school students receiving educational services at a district school, a student schedule or other documentation will be necessary at the time of audit evidencing the days and times the student was expected to attend, as this may not be captured in the district's Student Information System.
+- For traditional, 100% in-person courses, only days of actual student-teacher contact may be used as attendance days for the purposes of showing that the attendance requirements have been met. - For elementary home-school students receiving educational services at a district school, if the student attends after attendance has been taken for the day (e.g., the student comes in for afternoon "specials" and attendance is only taken in the morning), the district may need to collect additional attendance documentation for the student. - Individual Student Schedule - For all home-school students, including elementary home-school students receiving educational services at a district school, a student schedule or other documentation will be necessary at the time of audit evidencing the days and times the student was expected to attend, as this may not be captured in the district's Student Information System. - If the district is contracting with a third party to provide education services to home-school students, the district will be responsible for ensuring funding and documentation requirements have been met. - If the district is using Blended Learning or Supplemental Online courses to provide education services to home-school students, refer to those sections of this Guide (as well as Appendix D) for more information.

 - The terms "home-based," "home-study," and "home-school" are sometimes used interchangeably and may vary by district.
-However, these students are not the same as "home-bound" students (whose educational services are the primary responsibility of the district that may be provided at the student's home, hospital, or other off-site location). - Students enrolled in a private school will be evaluated similarly to home-school students (and as such are eligible for a maximum of part-time funding). - ► Only teacher-led instruction may be considered as instructional time for funding purposes; instruction being provided by parents (including that which is delivered "under the supervision of" teachers) may not be included in the calculation of instructional time.
+However, these students are not the same as "home-bound" students (whose educational services are the primary responsibility of the district that may be provided at the student's home, hospital, or other off-site location). - Only teacher-led instruction may be considered as instructional time for funding purposes; instruction being provided by parents (including that which is delivered "under the supervision of" teachers) may not be included in the calculation of instructional time.